Community Services

 Overview

-The Department is responsible for the following City functions:
+The Division is responsible for the following City functions:

 Parks

-The Parks Division is responsible for the design, construction, and maintenance of City parks, trails and green spaces.
-This section also coordinates sports programming and special events in the City's parks, and is involved in many civic beautification initiatives.
-The Sports Services section works in liaison with the Richmond Sports Council.
+The Parks Department is responsible for the planning, design, construction and maintenance of City parks, trails and green spaces.
+This section also coordinates Special Events in the City's parks and is involved in many civic beautification initiatives.

 Art, Culture, and Heritage Services